DonKeem/Digital-Healthcare-medical-website-Graduation-project/README.md

 ## Get Involved

 I invite you to explore the HealthCare website and provide your valuable feedback.
 Feel free to connect with me to discuss potential collaborations, ideas, or contributions.
-You can explore the project's repository and contribute by visiting (https://github.com/DonKeem/Digital-Healthcare-medical-website-Graduation-project/new/master?readme=1).
+You can explore the project's repository and contribute.

 Together, let's work towards a brighter, healthier future through the power of innovation!